FIWARE/tutorials.Getting-Started/README.md

 ]
 ```

-It should also be noted that the sub-attributes of the `addrese` have also not been amended, since `address` = `addrese`
+It should also be noted that the sub-attributes of the `addresse` have also not been amended, since `address` =
-=`http://schema.org/address` and this definition defines the sub-attributes.
+`addresse` = `http://schema.org/address` and this definition defines the sub-attributes.

 ### Filter context data by comparing the values of an attribute in an Array